m-ferdaus/LREC/README.md

 # Leaky ReLU-based Evolving Classifier (LREC)
-Activation functions (AFs) in deep neural networks (DNNs) and membership functions (MFs) in neuro-fuzzy systems (NFSs) play an important role in the performance of ML models.
+Activation functions (AFs) in deep neural networks (DNNs) and membership functions (MFs) in neuro-fuzzy systems (NFSs) play an important role in the performance of those ML models.
 This work focuses on analysing the effects of various AFs/MFs in our developed online ML models while detecting defects in real-world nano-scaled semiconductor devices, where significant training samples are not available.
 From various semiconductor datasets having fewer samples, it has been observed that the proposed evolving neuro-fuzzy system (ENFS) with Leaky-ReLU MF performs better (improvement in the range of 1.8% to 23.5% considering overall classification accuracy) than the other DNN or ENFS-based online ML models.
 In addition, the proposed model's performance has also been